Women's Empowerment Project - Volunteer in Tanzania

 • Give a Heart to Africa is a small NGO offering our volunteers an intimate experience working with a small staff team and other volunteers

-• We have been in operation for over a decade with the only paid positions going to local Moshi residents
+• We have been in operation for over almost two decades with the only paid positions going to local Moshi residents

 • 100% of all donations and volunteer fees go to our programs, our students and the operation of the school